Rithigasri/LU-Decomposition/README.md

 ## Result:
 Thus the program to find L and U matrix using LU Decomposition is written and verified using python programming.

-# (B)LU Decomposition to solve a matrix:
+# (B)LU Decomposition to solve a matrix.

 ## AIM:
-To write a program solve a Matrix using LU Decomposition.
+To write a program to solve a Matrix using LU Decomposition.

 ## Equipments Required:
 1. Hardware – PCs